JamesWoolfenden/terraform-aws-codecommit/codecommitSAML.md

 `pip install git-remote-codecommit`

-Then you can clone a repo using:
+Then you can clone a repository using:

 `git clone codecommit://saml@<repo-name>`
 (replacing `<repo-name>` with the name from codecommit not the git or https reference)